rjianwang/SimpleCV/README.md

-Bijou CV
+SimpleCV
 ===
-Here are some small and awesome computer vision projects.
+Here are some small and exciting computer vision projects.

 Have fun!